progerjkd/elasticache/README.md

     chef-client --listen -z -r 'recipe[elasticache::destroy]'

 The EC2 instance's public address will be displayed at the end of the process.
-You can access phpmemcacheadmin via the URL shown:
+You can access phpmemcachedadmin via the URL shown:

     [node01] Starting Chef Client, version 14.8.12
              resolving cookbooks for run list: ["elasticache::webserver"]